 Before we move onto car sharing, I would like to point out that the two biggest advantages, apart from price, of renting a scooter versus a car are:

 - Can be left at your destination without a requirement to return them to their original location.

-Moving on to car sharing, the two contenders are Bluemove and Avancar.
+Moving on to car sharing, the two contenders are Ubeeqo and Avancar.
 See the offers below to get free credit when signing up.

-Bluemove has two types of memberships.
+Ubeeqo has two types of memberships.
 The first is free and the second is 5 Euro per month (annual payment, 6.90 Euro if you do monthly payments).
-With the monthly payment, you get cheaper hourly and daily prices, and I would definitely recommend it if you are going to be using Bluemove a few times every month.
+With the monthly payment, you get cheaper hourly and daily prices, and I would definitely recommend it if you are going to be using Ubeeqo a few times every month.

-My favorite car sharing system so far is Bluemove, although Avancar is probably cheaper if you are doing longer trips.
-On the scooter side it’s definitely Yugo, due to eCooltra being underpowered.
+My favorite car sharing system so far is Ubeeqo.
+On the scooter side, it’s definitely Scoot, due to Yego and eCooltra having less powerful scooters.